apache/nuttx/configs/olimex-stm32-p407/README.txt

                inputs, but it seems that NuttX has currently no driver for it.

- - CAN:        Built in app 'can' works, but appart from that not really tested.
+ - CAN:        Built in app 'can' works, but apart from that not really tested.

  - Ethernet:   Ping to other station on the network works.

+STATUS:

+2016-12-21: This board configuration was ported from the Olimex STM32 P207 port.
+Note all of the above features have been verified.
+USB, AND, and Ethernet are disabled in the base NSH configuration until they can be verified.